sbohfm/sbohfm/README.md

 ## You've found me (coding)!

-Hey, this is my personal Github, and you're probably familiar with what it means — not very much to see but.
-But don't be upset just yet!
+Hey, this is my personal Github, and you're probably familiar with what it means — not very much to see and...
+No!
+Don't go!

-❗ Although **I will** try to keep some **collaborative work public** here and there, chances are **I'm currently working in some important stuff right now**.
-Like internship or academic research. *And did I mentioned I'm very available to work and **craving to be an/your intern?***
+❗ I- I **will** try to keep some **collaborative work public** here and there, but chances **could be** I'm currently working in some equally important things right now.
+Like internship or academic research. *And did I mentioned I'm very available to work and ***to be your intern?***

 > Someone just hire me pls

-📒 I use this as a notebook for all things mildly interesting (for me) and that are related to coding.
+📒 This repo is as a notebook for all things mildly interesting (for me) related to coding.
 That's the place you want to go to find things such as study notes, small projects, prototypes and drafts I might've forgotten.
-But here, on the other hand, is the place where big stuff will live, like guided, open source projects, event-related-stuff/contests or relevant pieces from the said notebook!
+On the other hand, here is the place where big stuff will live, such as guided, open source projects, event-related-tech/contests/challenges or relevant pieces from the said notebook!

 > Someone?